Move your next project into a channel

 Step 1: Create a channel and add key info

 Every project should have a dedicated channel in Slack.
-Let’s say that you’re working on a project that involves a number of people inside the organisation.
+Let’s say you’re working on a project that involves a number of people inside the organization.
 You’d start by creating a new channel using the prefix

 #project-.